Introduction

 The NMRParameters

-Pydantic datatype is defined in the hqs_nmr_parameters
+data type is defined in the hqs-nmr-parameters

 repository and holds the reduced set of molecular parameters required for an NMR calculation,